Account Search Logout

 “It makes no matter,” says Aedan.
 “If he hides among you, he’s safe.”

+Eadaoin kicks the nearest sleeper.
 “Get up,” she hisses, then turns to Aedan.
-“My brother is among us,”
+“My brother is among us.”

 “Tell the Owl what you know,” she orders.

-The petite man’s diminutive voice whispers, “One of them knows I’m here, but he says nothing to the Lion,”
+The petite man’s diminutive voice whispers, “One of them knows I’m here, but he says nothing to the Lion.”

-“His name is Castor,” adds Eadaoin.
+“They call him Castor,” adds Eadaoin.

 Aedan simpers.
 “The pretty one with the bitchy face?”